gerred/awesome-hensen/README.md

 ## attribution

-again, this is a curation, but if you really want to cite this, cite it as:
+again, this is a curation, so you should cite the resources themselves, but if you really want to cite this, cite it as:

 ```latex
 @misc{gerred_awesome_hensen,